flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 Now here's the amazing magical kicker: _file_ doesn't have to mean _file on disk_.
-The OS implements the file interface for **pipes**, terminals, sockets, and other resources, meaning that your programs can write to them using the same system calls as you'd use to write files to disk - indeed, from the program's standpoint, all it knows is that it's writing to a file; it doesn't know that the "file" might actually be a pipe.
+The OS implements the file interface for **pipes**, terminals, sockets, and other resources, meaning that your programs can write to them using the same system calls as you'd use to write files to disk - indeed, from your program's standpoint, all it knows is that it's writing to a file; it doesn't know that the "file" might actually be a pipe.

 This is a huge part of UNIX's famed simplicity.
 It's what lets us run this in a shell:

 ```
-ls | grep *.log
+ls | wc
 ```

 The shell interprets this by launching an `ls` process.
 Normally, when